 The Pennsylvania cerebral palsy attorneys at Reiter & Walsh ABC Law Centers focus solely on birth injuries, unlike other firms that split their attention between such topics as birth injury, medical device failures, and adverse drug reactions.
-Our focus and deep knowledge of birth injury allow us to successfully litigate these medically complex cases, as seen by by extensive list of multimillion-dollar verdicts and settlements.
+Our focus and deep knowledge of birth injury allow us to successfully litigate these medically complex cases, as seen by the extensive list of multimillion-dollar verdicts and settlements.
 Our firm is consistently listed in numerous publications and legal awards lists, including U.S. News and World Report’s “Best Law Firms,” BestLawyers, SuperLawyers, the New York Times, and other magazine publications.
 Please reach out to us for a free and confidential case evaluation.
 If you choose to pursue a case with us, you will never be charged out-of-pocket fees, and we will vigorously fight to secure your child’s future care.

 Free Case Review | Available 24/7 | No Fee Until We Win

 Phone (toll-free): 888-419-2229

 Press the Live Chat button on your browser

 Complete Our Online Contact Form